Super-Ingenuity (SPI)

 Thin-Wall Housing Validation

-• Control method: DFM review, T1 trial adjustment, and dimensional verification
+Control Method DFM review, Moldflow, T1 adjustment, and injection parameter stabilization.

 Multi-Face Housing Verification